prakashkagitha/neurips-us-vs-china/README.md

 ## Data Notes

-- The NeurIPS accepted-paper exports (2021–2025) are sourced from `programming/papertrails/neurips20XX_accepted.csv` in the original workspace and are redistributed here (~34 MB total).
+- The NeurIPS accepted-paper exports (2021–2025) are sourced from openreview and are redistributed here (~34 MB total).
 - `world_universities_and_domains.json` provides auxiliary affiliation → country mapping support.
 - `unknown_region_papers.csv` enumerates papers that could not be mapped to a region (currently 302 across the five years).